sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

-sipsorcery route --from testpattern --to play                  # generate VP8, watch in ffplay sipsorcery route --from testpattern --to play --to out.ivf     # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream
+sipsorcery route --from testpattern --to play                  # generate VP8, watch in ffplay sipsorcery route --from testpattern --to play --to out.ivf     # tee: watch AND record at once sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip --scope  # ...and add an audio-scope video

 # Cloudflare TURN: fetch short lived credentials from the Realtime TURN API and confirm a relay
 # candidate can be allocated.
 Credentials default to the CLOUDFLARE_TURN_KEY_ID and